Volunteers & Student Placements

 Each applicant (unless organised via a school or a university) will need to complete a volunteer application form, detailing the names and contact details of two referees.
 Suitable applicants will be invited to interview with the Deputy Head.
 Confirmation of a volunteer placement will be in writing.

 Before gaining access to a volunteer placement, recruitment and safeguarding procedures will be carried out to access the suitability of all prospective volunteers.
-All volunteers will require an Enhanced Disclosure and Barring Service Clearance check, unless in secondary education or studying with a higher educational establishment who have completed and provided confirmation of this to the school.
+All volunteers will require a Derbyshire County Council Enhanced Disclosure and Barring Service Clearance check, unless in secondary education or studying with a higher educational establishment who have completed and provided confirmation of this to the school.
 Safeguarding checks will include:

 - Identity check including one or two of the following original documents: